What is Storm Water?

 You probably already know that air filters must be changed regularly to keep your air conditioner working properly.
 If the filters become clogged, the evaporator coil can quickly form layers of frozen condensation.
 Yes, ice.
 If you see ice buildup on your evaporator coils, it’s not a cool thing.
 That’s because the water buildup from a frozen evaporator coil will eventually spill over the condensation pan and onto the floor.
 So, whether it’s a frozen or dirty evaporator coil or a clogged drain line producing condensation, any excess water your AC can’t process has nowhere to go but back into your home.

-Excess condensation from your air conditioner can lead to serious water damage.
+Excess condensation from your air conditioner leads to serious water damage.
 If you notice leaking water other than the normal drain line drip outside your AC, it’s a sign of huge problems ahead.
-And if you notice mold or mildew growing around your air conditioner or notice a marked change in the humidity of your home, it’s time to call an AC professional!
+If you notice mold or mildew growing around your air conditioner, or notice a marked change in the humidity of your home, it’s time to call an AC professional!

 Roof Water Damage

 We mentioned condensation around your windows and AC, but also look at your ceiling and roof.
-They will give you signs of impending water damage such as mold and mildew and water spots.
+They will give you signs of impending water damage such as mold, mildew, and water spots.
 You should be able to easily identify broken or missing shingles, as well as discolored patches on your roof.
 Missing or damaged shingles are a result of weather damage, specifically rain.

 Deteriorated insulation can also create excess humidity in your home.
 A well insulated home will help control condensation.
-Traditional insulation like fiberglass can wear out and get wet.
-Therefore, spray foam insulation exists!
-Spray Foam Insulation creates an airtight seal that bonds to the infrastructure of your home.
-It strengthens its foundation, keeping indoor air in and outdoor air out.
+Traditional insulation, like fiberglass, can wear out and get wet; therefore, spray foam insulation exists!
+Spray foam insulation creates an airtight seal that bonds to the infrastructure of your home.
+It strengthens the foundation, keeping indoor air in and outdoor air out.
 A poorly insulated home could lead to excess moisture in the attic or crawl spaces, which creates condensation.

-High humidity also produces mildew, bacterial and microbial growth.
-Condensation, microbial growth and mildew lead to building damage.
+High humidity also produces mildew, bacteria, and microbial growth.
+Condensation, microbial growth, and mildew lead to building damage.
 Mildew can distort wood and eat through drywall.
-And nasty pests like cockroaches and rats are attracted to humid, wet areas.
+And nasty pests, like cockroaches and rats, are attracted to humid, wet areas.
 Rats and other rodents are even known to make nests out of fiberglass insulation.
-Insulating your home with long-lasting, durable spray foam insulation helps keep pests out.
+Insulating your home with long-lasting, durable, spray foam insulation helps keep pests out.
 It will also strengthen your walls and your roof and help prevent water damage to your home.